yuschick/portfolio/README.md

 #### Post Launch
 - [ ] Add animated watch design behind navigation
+- [ ] Upgrade to React Router 4
 - [ ] Resize hero images to help accommodate much larger screens
 - [ ] Trace home icons to convert into SVG
-- [ ] Dig into Redux for consistent State management, specifically for the projects section
+- [ ] Dig into Redux and see about incorporating it into the project
 - [ ] CRUD behavior for projects, blogs, and about content
 - [ ] Add search functionality for blog
 - [ ] Look into the iOS double click issue on the nav